Chemical analysis of plastics and polymers

 Chemical analysis enables evaluation of aging, material validation, and long-term performance assurance in construction applications.

-Recycling and sustainability: Validation and quality control of recycled polymers
+Recycling and sustainability polymer chemical analysis: validation and quality control of recycled plastics

 In the circular economy context, recycled plastics require strict control of composition and quality.
 Contaminants or uncontrolled mixtures can limit their reuse in industrial applications.